zhuguangxiang/koala-lang/README.md

 # Koala

-Koala is a fast, flexible and modularized modern language.
+Koala is a fast, flexible and modularized modern programming language.

 # Hello World